realpython/python-basics-exercises/chapter_review.md

 1. What’s the difference between an integer and a floating-point?
     - Integers store whole numbers (i.e., 1, 2, 200, 9876, etc.) while a floating-point (or float) store numbers with decimals (i.e., 2.456, 9.0, 100.7, etc.).

+## Fundamentals: Functions and Loops

+1. What's the purpose of indentation in Python code?
+    - Code blocks - like functions, if statements, loops, etc. - are defined by indentation.
+Indenting starts a block, while unindenting ends it.
+In other words, indentation is how the Python interpreter knows that code is inside of a block.
+As soon as the interpeter sees a line that isn't indented, that's the end of the block.

 ## Fundamentals: Conditional logic

 1. What are boolean values?